Skip to content

 WYYPL WEB BANNER

-Could one of your students be the region’s poetry ambassador?
+Could one of your students be the next West Yorkshire Young Poet Laureate?

 We are delighted to be partnering with the West Yorkshire Combined Authority and the National Poetry Centre again to run another year of the fantastic West Yorkshire Young Poet Laureate Programme.
-The Young Poet Laureate Competition will launch during West Yorkshire Poetry Week to students in Year 4, and Year 9 from schools across West Yorkshire.
+The 24-25 Young Poet Laureate Competition launched during West Yorkshire Poetry Week and is now open to students in Year 4 and Year 9 from schools across West Yorkshire.

-The competition will be free to enter and entries will be judged in two categories: Primary, Year 4 and Secondary, Year 9.
+The competition is free to enter and entries will be judged in two categories: Primary, Year 4 and Secondary, Year 9.

 Guest judges include Mayor of West Yorkshire Tracy Brabin, National Poet Laureate Simon Armitage and a team of local professional poets.